Outfluencer/Minecraft-XDP-eBPF/README.md

 ## Troubleshooting

-### None root
+### Non-root / Permission Errors
-Please always check if you are root if any error occourd, if you are not try again with sudo.
+Please always check if you are running as root if any error occurred.
+If you are not, try again with `sudo`.

 ### Maps Issue
 If you change map configurations (e.g., enabling Per-CPU maps), you might get map creation errors on restart.